codeonlyjs/website/content/guide/templateHtmlElements.md

 ## Display Visibility

-The `display` attribute can be used to contol the visibility of an element.
+The `display` attribute can be used to dynamically set the `display` style property of an element.

 Set `display` to: